 Whether or not to fertilize succulents can largely depend on why and where you are growing succulents.
 Garden succulents planted in the ground do not need any fertilizer, although a little bit will not hurt them and can aid growth.
 Succulents in pots, however, will benefit greatly from a little slow release fertilizer especially if you want them to produce pups and grow large.
 But too much fertilizer or the ‘wrong’ fertilizer can hurt succulents as they dislike certain elements.

-If you’re not sure how hardy your succulents are or if you’re collecting succulents, a much better approach is to get a slow release fertilizer with a balanced ratio of Nitrogen- Phosphorus- Potassium of 8-8-8 or 10-10-10 (or close to these numbers).
+If you’re not sure how hardy your succulents are or if you’re collecting succulents, a much better approach is to get a slow release fertilizer with a balanced ratio of Nitrogen- Phosphorus- Potassium (NPK) of 8-8-8 or 10-10-10 (or close to these numbers).
 Some succulent potting mixes already have slow release fertilizer mixed through, but it is good to top- dress (sprinkle a bit of fertilizer on top of the potting mix) your plants in the growing season.
-The growing season may vary from species to species but in the majority of cases, this would be spring.
+The growing season may vary from species to species but for the majority of succulents , this would be spring.

-Our nursery buys ready made succulent potting mix with fertilizer already in and we top dress most plants in the first month of spring.
+Our nursery buys succulent potting mix with fertilizer already in and we top dress most plants in the first month of spring.
 And that is it.
 We don’t use any more fertilizer than that.
 The plants just do not need it.
-In our experience, this way the plants will grow more at their natural pace, compact and colourful.
+In our experience, this way succulents will grow at their natural pace, and be more compact and colourful.

 Most succulents are not difficult plants and fertilizing them should not be an elaborate and time-consuming task.
 My recommendation would be to have good quality potting mix and a balanced ratio fertilizer for plants in pots.
 Succulents in the ground will often look after themselves.